pieterjandesmedt/vite-et-reves/content/captains-log/2020-03-10-immigration-blues.md

 ---
-title: "Immigration Blues"
+title: 'Immigration Blues'
 date: 2020-03-10T14:22:45-04:00
 publishdate: 2020-03-10T14:22:45-04:00
-image: "4968572_18051201220065372966.jpg"
+image: '4968572_18051201220065372966.jpg'
-author: "Pieter Jan"
+author: 'Pieter Jan'
-gpx: "Navionics_archive_export 73.gpx"
+gpx: 'Navionics_archive_export 73.gpx'
-summary: "Immigration in Grenada proves to be a bit of an ordeal."
+summary: 'Immigration in Grenada proves to be a bit of an ordeal.'
 ---

 `From: Woburn Bay, Grenada`<br/>